-- But from Princeton to Asbury Park, New Jersey is for travelers
+- From Princeton to Asbury Park, New Jersey is for travelers

 - Try ethnic food in Jersey City; explore nature in Frenchtown